bbu/simple-interpreter/README.md

 ## Sample Output
 You start the interpreter by specifying the file containing the code.

-Once the file is opened and mapped into memory successfully, the lexer starts.
-The tokens will be written to standard output as they appear in the file, in alternating colors (green and yellow), so that you can clearly see where each token starts and ends.
+Once the file is opened and mapped into memory, the lexer starts.
+The tokens will be written to standard output as they appear in the file, in alternating colours (green and yellow), so that you can clearly see where each token starts and ends.

 If the lexing was successful (all the tokens were recognised), the parser starts.
 On each shift or reduce operation, it outputs a single line with the current contents of the parse stack.
 Non-terminals are in yellow, terminals are in green.
 Finally, if the parsing was successful, the parse stack should contain a single non-terminal called "Unit".